About Legally Mindful

 An Ohio-based lawyer, Gary Powell is currently General Counsel for a global natural-based chemical company in Cincinnati.
 Before joining the corporate world, Gary was in a private litigation practice for more than 25 years, focusing primarily on land use, zoning and development.
 He participated in cases involving eminent domain, freedom of speech and association, due process and equal protection claims.

-Gary started his meditation practice in 2005 and annually attends week-long meditation workshops that utilize audio-assisted technology, and he has been facilitating similar meditation workshops in Cincinnati since 2011.
+Gary started his meditation practice in 2005 and annually attends week-long meditation workshops that utilize sound-assisted meditation technology, and he has been facilitating similar meditation workshops in Cincinnati since 2011.